steinwinde/flowex/README.md

 One consequence of the partiality of the main actors is the presence of logic implemented in Flows that better was implemented in Apex - not necessarily when it was set up initially, but definitely in its evolved shape, when we come across it.

 This tool doesn't take a position in the battle of Flows and Apex.
 There are excellent articles discussing the subject (see [here](https://architect.salesforce.com/decision-guides/trigger-automation) and [here](https://architect.salesforce.com/decision-guides/build-forms)).
 Data volume, speed, complex logic and queries are commonly named as drivers to choose Apex.
-At some point, extending an existing Flow becomes untenable and we wished we had everything in Apex - not necessarily when we started, but today.
+At some point, extending an existing Flow becomes untenable.
 At this point an automatic conversion comes in handy.

 And there are much less considered reasons to convert a Flow to Apex: not in order to execute Apex, but for inspection.
 Think of